rif/telegraf-freeswitch/README.md

 # Telegraf Freeswitch Plugin

-Collects active calls, sessions globally and per sip profiles and sends them to telegraf
+Collects status data from Freeswitch and makes it available for telegraf.

+The collected data include:

+- Sessions
+  - active sessions
+  - peak and peak5min
+  - total
+- Rate
+  - current
+  - max
+  - peak and peak5min
+- Running sessions per Sofia Sip Profiles

 ## Install
+telegraf-freeswitch is a stand-alone binary with no dependencies.
+Just copy it on your system and run it.

 Use [releases binaries](https://github.com/rif/telegraf-freeswitch/releases) or ```go get -u github.com/rif/telegraf-freeswitch```

 ## Telegraf configuration